sbercloud-terraform/terraform-provider-sbercloud/examples/ecs/basic-with-keypair/README.md

-## Example: Key Pair creation and then basic ECS instance
+## Example: Key Pair creation and then basic ECS instance using this key pair

 This example provisions an ECS instance with the following attributes:
 - availability zone: AZ1 ("ru-moscow-1a")